-4. Left carriage operates “like” the lace carriage in terms of needle selection, but it is the knitter who hand manipulates the transfers, which are made in the same direction as the marked arrows on card, away from the carriage.
+4. Left carriage operates “like” the lace carriage in terms of needle selection, but it is the knitter who hand manipulates the transfers, which are made in the same direction as the marked arrows on the card, away from the carriage.

-6. The R, KH carriage then knits required rows, returns to rest on the R rail, and process begins over again.
+6. The R, KH carriage then knits required rows, returns to rest on the R rail, and the process begins over again.

-Since the KH carriage is not on KC and card does not advance on knit rows, no adjustments need to be made to its settings if multiple knit rows are required.
+Since the KH carriage is not on KC and the card does not advance on knit rows, no adjustments need to be made to its settings if multiple knit rows are required.

 Method 3: using studio simple lace cards (those cards that are not “suitable” for brother KMs).
 These cards are intended for machines that select and knit with each carriage pass

-1. Using Studio card with A side up lock card on row 3.
+1. Using Studio card with A-side up lock card on row 3.